 On receiving the 200 OK response to the OCSP POST request, the verification service shall validate the OCSPResponse contained in the 200 OK body as specified in clause 3.2 of RFC 6960.
 If the BasicOCSPResponse object does not contain a “certs” field, then the verification service shall validate the response signature with the credentials of the parent of the delegate certificate being verified.
 Otherwise, the verification service shall verify the response signature using the credentials of the certificate identified in the “certs” field.
 (Note, as described in clause B.3.1, if a “certs” field is included in the OCSP response, then it shall identify a single delegate certificate issued by the parent certificate of the delegate certificate being verified.)

-The verification service shall verify that the certStatus field contains a valid value (as part of verifying that the response is well-formed), but shall otherwise ignore the certStatus value.
+The verification service shall verify that the certStatus field contains a valid value (“good” or “revoked”) as input to the PASSporT verification function.

 B.2.4 OCSP Request Example